MateuszMachowina/power-automate/Auto Extracting zip from Outlook to Onedrive/README.md

-# Power Automate Flow: Process Email Attachments and Extract ZIP Files
+# 📧 Email Attachment Processor & ZIP Extractor

-This flow automates the process of handling email attachments, specifically ZIP files.
+This Power Automate flow automates the process of handling email attachments, specifically ZIP files.
 When a new email arrives with attachments, the flow updates or creates files in OneDrive and extracts the contents of the ZIP file.

 ---
 # Flow Diagram